SylveonDeko/Mewdeko/docs/jsons-explained.md

     - Command with which to run shards 1+
     - Required if you're sharding your bot on windows using .exe, or in a custom way.
     - This internally defaults to `dotnet`
-    - For example, if you want to shard your Mewdeko which you installed using windows installer, you would want to set it to something like this: `C:\Program Files\Mewdeko\system\Mewdeko.exe`
+    - For example, if you want to shard your NadekoBot which you installed using windows installer, you would want to set it to something like this: `C:\Program Files\NadekoBot\system\NadekoBot.exe`
 - **ShardRunArguments**
     - Arguments to the shard run command
     - Required if you're sharding your bot on windows using .exe, or in a custom way.
     - This internally defaults to `run -c Release --no-build -- {0} {1} {2}` which will be enough to run linux and other 'from source' setups
     - {0} will be replaced by the `shard ID` of the shard being ran, {1} by the shard 0's process id, and {2} by the port shard communication is happening on
     - If shard0 (main window) is closed, all other shards will close too
-    - For example, if you want to shard your Mewdeko which you installed using windows installer, you would want to set it to `{0} {1} {2}`
+    - For example, if you want to shard your NadekoBot which you installed using windows installer, you would want to set it to `{0} {1} {2}`
 - **ShardRunPort**
     - Bot uses a random UDP port in [5000, 6000] range for communication between shards